jeka-dev/jeka/org.jerkar.core/src/main/doc/reference/05-Jerkar Runtime.md

 #### Build Class Selection

-Once compiled, Jerkar selects one _build class_ and instantiate it in order to invoke instance methods on it.
+Once compiled, Jerkar selects one _build class_ from _build classpath_ extending `org.jerkar.tool.JkBuild` and instantiate it in order to invoke instance methods on it.
 The selection process is :
 * If `BuildClass` option (shorthand `BC`) is specified, then Jerkar selects a class having the same name or same short name among the _build classes_.
 * If this option is not set, Jerkar selects the first build class extending `JkBuild` in alphabetic order then sub-package in deep first.
   This means that class `MyBuid` will be selected prior `apackage.ABuild`, and `aa.bb.MyClass` will be selected prior `ab.OtherClass`.
 * If no such class found, Jerkar selects the built-in `org.jerkar.tool.builtins.java.JkJavaProjectBuild`